Learn how to create custom exam forms and quickly record patient information in the Charts section.

 Void a document if you no longer want it to appear in the patient Charts screen.
 As a reminder, voided documents can be viewed via 3-dot menu and you can always undo a void.

-Completed and Signed documents can be exported as PDFs from the 3-dot menu on the charts screen (Print button) and directly from the document pane.
-Documents that are still In Progress cannot be exported as a PDF for security reasons.
+Completed and Signed documents can be exported as PDFs from the 3-dot menu on the charts screen and directly from the document panel.
+Documents that are still In Progress cannot be exported as a PDF until they are marked as Complete.

 🔨 Charting Template Building and Charts Admin